josecortorreal/node-hw/README.md

 # node-hw

+README Generator
+This command-line application generates a high-quality, professional README.md file for your new project.
+It prompts you for information about your application repository and automatically generates sections such as Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.

+Table of Contents
+Description
+Installation
+Usage
+License
+Contributing
+Tests
+Questions
+Description
+The Description section provides a brief overview of your project.

+Installation
+The Installation section contains instructions on how to install and set up your project.

+Usage
+The Usage section explains how to use your project and any relevant information.

+License
+This project is licensed under the LICENSE_NAME license.
+For details, please see the License file.

+Contributing
+The Contributing section provides guidelines on how others can contribute to your project.

+Tests
+The Tests section includes instructions on how to run tests for your project.

+Questions
+If you have any questions or need further assistance, feel free to reach out.

+GitHub: YOUR_GITHUB_USERNAME
+Email: YOUR_EMAIL_ADDRESS
+How to Use
+Clone this repository to your local machine.
+Navigate to the project's directory.
+Install the required dependencies using the package manager of your choice.
+Run the application by executing the main script.
+Follow the prompts and provide the necessary information.
+Once all the information is entered, the README.md file will be generated in the current directory.

+Contributing
+The Contributing section provides guidelines on how others can contribute to your project.

+Tests
+The Tests section includes instructions on how to run tests for your project.

+Questions
+If you have any questions or need further assistance, feel free to reach out.

+GitHub: YOUR_GITHUB_USERNAME
+Email: YOUR_EMAIL_ADDRESS

+How to Use
+Clone this repository to your local machine.
+Navigate to the project's directory.
+Install the required dependencies using the package manager of your choice.
+Run the application by executing the main script.
+Follow the prompts and provide the necessary information.
+Once all the information is entered, the README.md file will be generated in the current directory.

+ License
+This project is licensed under the terms of the LICENSE_NAME  MIT license.

+This README was generated using the README Generator.
 ## Your Task

 When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
 This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;this last part increases the likelihood that other developers will contribute to the success of the project.